-The last day replacement Vote-by-Mail ballots can be mailed is seven (7) days before the election.
-Voters with disabilities can also visit any Vote Center to receive a replacement ballot or to vote on accessible voting equipment.
+The last day replacement Vote-by-Mail ballots can be mailed to voters is seven (7) days before Election Day.
+Voters with disabilities can also visit any Vote Center to receive a replacement ballot or to vote on accessible voting equipment through Election Day.
+Voters can also use the RAVBM system to access a replacement ballot through Election Day.